stanfordjournalism/padj-code/docs/tech_setup_git.md

 Run the following commands from the terminal:

-> IMPORTANT: Replace "Your Name" and email with your name and email.
+> IMPORTANT: Substitute your actual name and a non-Stanford email for the name and email configurations.

 ```bash
 git config --global init.defaultBranch main